rushimok73/AWS-SAA-C03-Notes/README.md

 instance in its place.
 This will fix most problems that are isolated to one instance.

-AGS can use the load balancer health checks rather than EC2.
+ASGs can use the load balancer health checks rather than EC2.
 ALB status checks can be much richer than EC2 checks because they can monitor the status of HTTP and HTTPS requests.
 This makes them more application aware.